raymon-shi/deeplabcut-social-interaction/README.md

 # deeplabcut-social-interaction

 This is an application that cleans and wrangles the output from DeepLabCut and produces a CSV file containing information about rodent social interaction test.
+There is also a feature that allows for live video analysis of social interaction test and it can also produce a CSV file containing all the empirical information for each trial.
+The live video analysis feature provides a visual aid to help researchers see what is being considered sniffle bout.
+Additionally, the live video analysis results are highly correlated with the result given from DeepLabCut.

-There is also a feature that allows for live video analysis of social interaction test.
-The application is adapted to the Eisch Lab's rodent social interaction protocol in which they perform a SI test on two mice within 1 trial (left and right mouse).
+This application is adapted to the Eisch Lab's rodent social interaction protocol in which they perform a SI test on two mice within 1 trial (left and right mouse).

 The original model was trained on 200 frames that spanned across 4 videos.
 The model was trained for 200,000 iterations and has around a 95% accuracy.